Marketts ( The ) - Out of Limits

 Coverinfo

-Bruce performed the song only once:
+Bruce performed the song only once and 12 times as a snippet:

 During a Halloween show in 1980 where Bruce was carried onstage in a coffin and chased by roadies in ghost attire.
 He opens the second set with the Marketts instrumental hit "Out Of Limits.
 The set features also a one-off version of Johnny Fuller's "Haunted House".